iconifyit/my-favorite-tools/README.md

 * [Resize Artboards](https://github.com/iconifyit/resize-artboards) - Resize all artboards in Adobe Illustrator
 * [Resize Artwork](https://github.com/iconifyit/ai-resize-artwork) - Resize all artwork in Adobe Illustrator
 * [Sessions for AI](https://github.com/iconifyit/ai-sessions) - Save links to all open Illustrator docs to easily return to your work session after closing them

+#### My CEP Extensions

+* **IconJar for Ai** - COMING SOON - An extension for Adobe Illustrator to import, export, & edit IconJar files directly in Illustrator
+* [FileMarge for AI](https://exchange.adobe.com/creativecloud.details.102897.file-merge-for-ai.html) - Extension for Adobe Illustrator to import a folder of vector files to artboards
+* [jQuery.aiDropZone](https://github.com/iconifyit/jquery-cep-dropzone) - Adds a dropzone to a CEP panel.
+Drag-n-Drop page items from Illustrator canvas to a CEP panel.

 ## CSS